codamrobotics/bootstrapper/README.md

 Hacky might be be an understatement.

 ## usage
-./go.sh bootstrap raspberry (connects to raspberry and sets it up)\
+./go.zsh bootstrap raspberry (connects to raspberry and sets it up)\
-./go.sh bootstrap raspberry-microsd (downloads and verifies distribution, then writes it to sdcard)\
+./go.zsh bootstrap raspberry-microsd (downloads and verifies distribution, then writes it to sdcard)\
-./go.sh bootstrap arduino (upload firmware locally and remotely)\
+./go.zsh bootstrap arduino (upload firmware locally and remotely)\
-./go.sh bootstrap arduino-env (sets up arduino build environment)\
+./go.zsh bootstrap arduino-env (sets up arduino build environment)\
+./go.zsh dependencies (attempts to pull in all dependencies)\
-./go.sh help\
+./go.zsh help\
-./go.sh reset\
+./go.zsh reset\
-./go.sh clean
+./go.zsh clean